 I am sure you could stop people on the Capitol steps and few would be able to name Nelson let alone know anything about him.
 So here’s what you should know about the man, the statue, and his namesake law.

-The Nelson Act passed just seven years after the Dakota-U.S. War of 1862.
-While the Anishinaabe had nothing to do with the war, Minnesota’s new residents wanted to push them as far west as possible, Wikipedia said.
+The Nelson Act passed just 31 years after Minnesota statehood.
+Minnesota’s new residents wanted to push the Anishinaabe (and the Dakota) far west as possible.

 Nelson’s statue was installed in 1928.
 According to the statue’s inscription, he served for three years in the Civil War, he was “a brave son of Norway,” and he was “a wise statesman uncompromising in support of the principles in which he believed.”